 The following information will help you return your instrument to Sierra Instruments' Factory Service Center and will ensure that your order is processed promptly.
 Prices may vary depending on the flow range, type of gas and operating pressure of your unit.
-To request detailed pricing contact your local Sierra Instruments distributor or contact one of our offices directly.
-Our expedite fees are: three-day turnaround 25%, two-day turnaround 40%.
+To request a rough estimate of the pricing, contact your local Sierra Instruments distributor or contact one of our offices directly.
+A detailed quote will be provided following a full evaluation of your instrument.